 Lunch time break 12.30 pm – 1.15 pm

-During lunchtimes your children are taken care of by our Teaching Assistants and can take part in a wide range of activities including football, adventure playground games, musical activities etc.
+During lunchtimes your children are taken care of by a team of teachers nad Teaching Assistants and can take part in a wide range of activities including football, adventure playground games, musical activities etc.

 A number of our older children take on the important role of being a ‘Playground buddy’.
-Pupils receive training from Mrs. Billingham, our Pastoral Support Manager, and take their responsibility for ‘looking after’ the younger pupils in our school very seriously.
+Pupils receive training from Miss Ganderton, our Pastoral Support Manager, and take their responsibility for ‘looking after’ the younger pupils in our school very seriously.

 Playground buddies are also responsible for getting out lunchtime playground equipment and helping to organise lunchtime games.